 Security cameras, especially if they are placed where potential trespassers can see them, also serve as deterrents.
 In addition, if a trespasser does commit vandalism or theft, or is injured in an incident, security cameras will provide footage is evidence of what happened.
 If the case comes to court, footage obtained on a security camera may be used as evidence.

-Maryland Security Professionals offers cost-effective, practical security services, including customized surveillance camera systems and security lighting to deter trespassing.
+Maryland Security Professionals offers cost-effective, practical security services, including customized commercial and residential surveillance camera systems and security lighting to deter trespassing.
 Call us today to speak with one of our professionals about how we can help safeguard your property from the dangers and other problems associated with trespassing.